-Federal Minister for Economic Affairs and Energy Peter Altmaier and his French counterpart Minister Bruno Le Maire today held a conference to jointly present the results achieved under the and the next steps that will be taken.
+Federal Minister for Economic Affairs and Energy Peter Altmaier and his French counterpart Minister Bruno Le Maire today held a conference to jointly present the results achieved under the GAIA-X project and the next steps that will be taken.
 The virtual event was attended by representatives from business and science from both countries and by members of the European Commission.

 Minister Altmaier said: "The coronavirus crisis is making the whole world aware of the importance of digitisation, be it in the health sector, schools, companies and at home.
 Europe must emerge stronger from the crisis and become a strong driver of digital innovation to be able to safeguard its competitiveness and create jobs for the future.
 With GAIA-X, we are taking a major step towards building a data economy.
 Our objective is to create a digital ecosystem in Europe that will foster innovation and spawn new data-driven services and applications.
 We encourage all European and international partners who share our guiding principles of openness, transparency, trust, sovereignty and self-determination to join us in this endeavour."